nprice1/blog/content/post/typescript-react-redux-chat.md

 },
 ```

+The `"scripts"` field of the `package.json` file define executable scripts npm can run
+on your project.
+In the above snippet we defined two new scripts:

+1. `"build"`: This will build our server code into an executable Javascript file.
+2. `"start"`: This will run our server Javascript file using node.

 Now we can run `npm run build` to build our code, then we can run `npm start` to start
 our server.
 Try it out and make sure you see the 'Server is running on port 3000' message.